 How Does Creatine Work?

-Creatine plays a critical role in cellular energy production due to being involved in the formation of adenosine triphosphate, or ATP, which is the principal molecule for storing and transferring energy between cells.
+While the top BCAAs stimulate protein synthesis, creatine plays a critical role in cellular energy production due to being involved in the formation of ATP.

 What Does Monohydrate Mean?